Sky Castle: Main

 She is a well-known tutor only accessible to the elite and only caters to two students at a time.
 Because of her 100% success rate in getting students accepted, Seo-jin was determined to hire her as her daughter's tutor.
 She tutored Young-jae and Ye-seo.
 She hides a past that she tries to escape from.
-She has a daughter, Kay (or Katherine), who was an acclaimed genius when they lived in Fairfax.
+She has a daughter, Kay (or Katherine), who was an acclaimed genius when they lived in Fairfax, USA, but however became permanently disabled due to a car accident, which is a huge source of pain and grief for Joo-Young.